yangchen506/epigraphscraper/README.md

 (2) DO NOT include any subfolders.
 The script should be placed in the same directory as all the files to be scraping.

-(3) The current working directory of your terminal needs to be the same directory that your script it is!
+(3) The current working directory of your terminal needs to be the same directory that are running your script!

-(4) This script was written and tested on OS X. It should work in unix.
-It has not been tested in windows.
+(4) This script was written and tested on OS X. It should work in Linux, but has not been tested in Windows.

-*FEATURES TO ADD*
+*FUTURE FEATURES*

-(1) Will add other attribute grabbing like title, year, etc.
+(1) Will add other attribute-grabbing features, including title, publication date, epigraph author, and more.

+(2) Will add the ability to include part-of-speech information for epigraphs and titles.

-(2) Add ability to output to a csv file instead of a terminal.
+(3) Will add the ability to output to a csv file.